videlalvaro/videlalvaro.github.io/_posts/2015-12-04-learning-about-distributed-systems.md

 So we can't use failure detectors either.

-To recap, this means they FLP impossibility applies for asynchronous systems with fail-stop processors, with access to a reliable message system, and where detecting the death of a process is not possible.
+To recap, this means that the FLP impossibility applies for asynchronous systems with fail-stop processors, with access to a reliable message system, and where detecting the death of a process is not possible.
 Without knowing the theory related to the different models